swestcott/MonologExtension/README.md

 Installation
 ------------

-Just add to your composer.json file
+Just add the dependency to composer.json,

 ```json
     "require": {
         ...